 When you talk about Trauma and PTSD, depression is going to be somewhere in the mix as a symptom.
 Depression is also one of the most complex symptoms related to trauma, as it has multiple effects:

 Most Post-Trauma symptoms are cyclic, and especially so with PTSD; one first goes through a fight/flight nervous system response, which is often offset by a trigger and accompanied by hyper-vigilance, anxiety, anger and a whole set of other physical and emotional symptoms.

 When this activation phase has run its course, we usually go into freeze mode, due to its overwhelming force, and sink for a period of numbness, dissociation, and depression.
 Depression here is thus directly related to a “burned out” state after the fight/flight activation, as part of this Post-Trauma symptoms cycle.

-Depression is so common in our world today, unfortunately, that it is hardly ever recognized and seen in the context of Post-Trauma residue– that it forms part of a set of symptoms due to a coping response like dissociation, fatigue and, anxiety.
+Depression is so very common in our world today, unfortunately, that it is hardly ever recognized and seen in the context of Post-Trauma residue– that it forms part of a set of symptoms due to a coping response like dissociation, fatigue, and anxiety.

 I hope this 3 part series has been helpful to you.
 If you want to learn more about Post-Traumatic Stress, have a look at The Trauma Essential Series right here below.